๐Ÿ–‹๏ธ Dataset - Annotation tool

 5. Modify a Shape

-Now that you are able to create Shape in different Detection Types, let's see how to modify them.
+Now that you cand create Shape in different Detection Types, let's see how to modify them.

 A. Select the Shape